puppetlabs/puppet-docs/source/pe/3.7/install_lei_upgrade.markdown

 **To upgrade your large environment installation**:

+Step 1:

-1. Follow the [upgrade instructions](./install_upgrading.html#upgrading-a-split-installation) to upgrade the core PE components (the main Puppet master, PuppetDB, and the PE console).
+Follow the [upgrade instructions](./install_upgrading.html#upgrading-a-split-installation) to upgrade the core PE components (the main Puppet master, PuppetDB, and the PE console).

+2. Upgrade each Puppet compile master.

-2. SSH into each Puppet compile master, and run the following commands:
+   a.
+SSH into each Puppet compile master, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-puppetserver ensure=stopped

-3. On each compile master, upgrade the agent by running the agent install script.
+   b.
+On each compile master, upgrade the agent by running the agent install script.

    `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-4. On each compile master, run the following commands to restart services and run Puppet on the agent :
+   c.
+On each compile master, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-puppetserver ensure=running
        puppet agent -t

+3. Upgrade each ActiveMQ hub.

-5. SSH into each ActiveMQ hub, and run the following commands to stop services:
+   a.
+SSH into each ActiveMQ hub, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-activemq ensure=stopped

-6. On each ActiveMQ hub, upgrade the agent by running the agent install script.
+   b.
+On each ActiveMQ hub, upgrade the agent by running the agent install script.

    `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-7. On each ActiveMQ hub, run the following commands:
+   c.
+On each ActiveMQ hub, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-activemq ensure=running
        puppet agent -t

+4. Upgrade each ActiveMQ spoke.

-8. SSH into each ActiveMQ spoke, and run the following commands to restart services and run Puppet on the agent :
+   a.
+SSH into each ActiveMQ spoke, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-activemq ensure=stopped

-9. On each ActiveMQ spoke, upgrade the agent by running the agent install script.
+   b.
+On each ActiveMQ spoke, upgrade the agent by running the agent install script.

       `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-10. SSH into each ActiveMQ spoke, and run the following commands to restart services and run Puppet on the agent :
+   c.
+One each ActiveMQ spoke, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-activemq ensure=running
        puppet agent -t

+5. If you've installed additional dashboard workers, upgrade each one.

+   a.
+SSH into each additional dashboard worker, and stop PE-related services with the following commands:

+       puppet resource service pe-puppet ensure=stopped
+       puppet resource service pe-puppet-dashboard-workers ensure=stopped

+   b.
+On each dashboard worker, upgrade the agent by running the agent install script.

+     `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

+   c.
+On each dashboard worker, restart PE-related services and run Puppet on the agent with the following commands:

+       puppet resource service pe-puppet ensure=running
+       puppet resource service pe-puppet-dashboard-workers ensure=running
+       puppet agent -t

-11. Follow the [agent upgrade documentation](./install_agents.html) to upgrade the Puppet agent nodes in your LEI.
+6. Follow the [agent upgrade documentation](./install_agents.html) to upgrade the Puppet agent nodes in your LEI.